World SimSports Rules

 What penalties apply and how are they determined?

 This is shown in the following table.
 Admins make the final decision as to whether penalties will be applied or not.
 Decisions will be published on the website.

 Note: Penalties may be applied cumulatively.
 Example: Cause a collision and then an Unsafe re-join can result in 2 X 10 second time penalties.

-- Race incidents can be reported from after the race (calm down period) until 24 hours after the race
+- Race incidents can be reported from after the race (please use a personal calm down period) until 24 hours after the race

 - Race incidents are to be reported using the form on the website.

 - Rules breaches other than those occuring during a race can be reported to any admin via Discord PM at any time or by using the website form.
 Admins are identified in Discord by having their name shown in dark red colour.